DebolaA/lm-lab-intro-typescript-wonderland/README.md

 ## Beginning your adventure

 ![Welcome to Wonderland](./images/welcome.jpg)

-Sadly, it seems that no matter what name you enter, you won't be allowed into Wonderland.

-Let's take a look at the code in `index.ts` to understand why.
+the code in `index.ts` to understand why.

 👉 Read `index.ts` and look at the functions called in `console.ts`.
 Ignore the FIXME comments for now!